EDU 1420 FIELD EXPERIENCE (1 credit)

 Offered: as needed

-EDU 3845 TOPICS IN MATHEMATICS EDUCATION (3 credits)
+EDU 3845 TOPICS IN MATHEMATICS EDUCATION (3)

-Facilitates students’ understanding of how to promote mathematical literacy focusing on instructional strategies for promoting mathematics literacy with adaptions for diverse and exceptional learners.
+Facilitates students’ understanding of how to promote mathematical literacy focusing on instructional strategies for promoting mathematics literacy with adaptations for diverse and exceptional learners.
 Topics include error analysis, pedagogy of text structures (e.g., proofs, logic tables, and matrices); teaching mathematical writing; statistical techniques for analyzing student learning; and survey of research in mathematics education.
-This course requires 5 hours working in 6-12th grade mathematics classroom.
+This course requires 5 hours working in a 6-12th grade mathematics classroom.
 If enrolled in 2510, 2420, 3420 no additional hours will be required.
 Students are required to earn a final grade of C or better.

-Cross-listed: MAT 3845
+Cross-listed with MAT 3845

 Offered: as needed

-EDU 4020 METHODS FOR ELEMENTARY MATH (2 credits)
+EDU 4020 METHODS FOR ELEMENTARY MATH (2)

-EDU 4070 PROFESSIONAL ORIENTATION (ALL LICENSES) (2 credits)
+EDU 4070 PROFESSIONAL ORIENTATION (ALL LICENSES) (2)

-EDU 4100-4180 TEACHING METHODS FOR SECONDARY AND SPECIAL SUBJECT AREAS (9-12) (2-3 credits)
+EDU 4100-4180 TEACHING METHODS FOR SECONDARY AND SPECIAL SUBJECT AREAS (9-12) (2-3)

-These courses introduce pre-service candidates to methods, materials, and evaluation procedures for teaching a given secondary or special subject.
+These courses introduce preservice candidates to methods, materials, and evaluation procedures for teaching a given secondary or special subject.
 Courses taken at other institutions will not be accepted in lieu of these courses.
 Methods courses must be taken the semester prior to student teaching.

 • EDU 4110: Secondary English (9-12)